Skate America

-Medals may be awarded in men's singles, women's singles, pair skating, and ice dance.
-Skaters earn points based on their results at the qualifying competitions each season, and the top skaters or teams in each discipline are invited to then compete at the Grand Prix of Figure Skating Final.

-Todd Eldredge of the United States currently holds the record for the most wins in men's singles (with five), while Michelle Kwan, also of the United States, holds the record in women's singles (with seven).
-Marina Eltsova and Andrei Bushkov of Russia hold the record in pair skating (with five), while Tanith Belbin and Benjamin Agosto, and Madison Chock and Evan Bates, both of the United States, are tied for holding the most records in ice dance (with five each).

 History

 Between 1923 and 1971, the Canadian Figure Skating Association and the U.S. Figure Skating Association co-hosted the North American Figure Skating Championships.
 At this time, medal contenders at the World Figure Skating Championships and the Winter Olympics came from either Europe or North America.
 The North American Championships allowed Canadian and American skaters the opportunity to compete at a comparable event to the European Figure Skating Championships.
 The championships were held every other year, with Canada and the United States alternating as hosts, and only skaters from Canada and the United States were eligible to compete.

 At a planning meeting held in April 1972 and attended by representatives from both the Canadian and American skating federations, the Canadian delegation announced Canada's plans to withdraw from the North American Championships.
 With one of the two participating nations out, this effectively marked the end of the championships.
 The U.S. delegation was unaware at the time that the Canadian Figure Skating Association was already in the planning stages of launching their own international skating competition: Skate Canada.

 The first iteration of Skate America – then called the Norton Skate – was held at the Olympic Center Arena in 1979 in Lake Placid, New York, and was the test event for the 1980 Winter Olympics.
 Test events are held prior to the Olympics to test the readiness and infrastructure of the venues to be used.
 Scott Hamilton and Lisa-Marie Allen, both of the United States, won the inaugural men's and women's events, respectively.
 Sabine Baeß and Tassilo Thierbach of East Germany won the pairs event, and Krisztina Regőczy and András Sallay of Hungary won the ice dance event.